 But it’s not as simple as a smile and a firm handshake.
 When you take your place in a new team, your “first” impression is formed over many weeks.
 And, making a good impression doesn’t mean stifling debate and just accepting everything with a smile.
 Disagreement can lead to creative solutions, but that’s not how you want to start a relationship.

 See, it’s not as easy as you may have thought.
 But it’s also not difficult to make a good impression if you have some guidance.
 Here are some tips to help you get off to a good start with your new project team.

 1. Smile, Handshake, Blah, Blah, Blah

 Let’s get this one out of the way.
 You know you need to present a welcoming front.
 I know I’m being a bit flippant, but your body language at your first meeting does matter.
 No slouching, no tatty clothes, no poor personal hygiene.
 Smiling is good.
-Firm handshake is good.
+A firm handshake is good.
 Remembering people’s names is great.

 Try not to let the walk-around-the-office-and-meet-everyone overwhelm you.
 Take notes if you have to – I actually drew a floor plan of a new office and wrote people’s names on it so I had something to refer to.
 People do appreciate your taking the time to try.

 Now on to the other stuff.

 2. Prepare for Meetings